New VA-BU-CLF Brain Bank report marks 1,000 brain donation milestone

 The Concussion Legacy Foundation's role

 The Concussion Legacy Foundation continues to support the VA-BU-CLF Brain Bank through leading outreach, recruiting, and educational efforts.
 CLF co-founders Dr. Robert Cantu and Chris Nowinski, Ph.D. serve on the BU ADC executive committee.
-In addition, the Foundation has donated over $1 million to the BU CTE Center.
+In addition, the Foundation has donated more than $2 million to BU School of Medicine to support CTE research, including supporting the UNITE Brain Bank and Young Investigator Fellowship, SHINE Study, LEGEND Study, and more.

 CLF also leads international outreach, recruiting and education efforts for all members of the CLF Global Brain Bank.